Anna Gebruk, BSc, MSc

 Head of International Collaboration, Marine Research Centre of Lomonosov Moscow State University

 I am a marine ecologist specialising on benthic ecosystems of the Russian Arctic, my key interests are distribution of macrobenthic communities; food webs; invasive species and microplastic contamination.

 Having a first degree in invertebrate zoology (BSc in Moscow State University) I used to study anatomy of living Brachiopods.
 However, since I first joined marine research cruise to the Barents Sea in 2016, I fell in love with the Arctic region and found more broad interests in benthic communities of the Polar Regions, their distribution and dynamics, governance and conservation.
 I then completed an MSc in Marine Systems and Policies in Edinburgh with a project on feeding resources of Atlantic walruses in the Pechora Sea with WWF Russia and continued research in the region.

 For my PhD I’m looking at benthic ecosystems of the Pechora Sea (SE Barents Sea), trying to understand how they change over time and respond to the climate change and activities of offshore industries in the area.

 Since June 2016 I also work as marine ecologist at the marine research centre of Lomonosov Moscow State University (MRC LMSU) managing wide range of ecological projects working closely with NGOs (WWF Russia), oil&gas companies (Rosneft, Gasprom) and research institutions (IPEE RAS, IO RAS).
 Since June 2020 my role in the company has changed and I am now responsible for international collaboration, looking for partners, projects, and opportunities for new collaborations.

-In 2019 I joined committee of the UK Polar Network, currently working on developing website on UK-Russia early career researchers collaborations in the Arctic and other projects.
+In 2019 I joined committee of the UK Polar Network, and in 2020 became a (co)president.
 I have also been representing the UKPN in APECS council and participated in several events of the UN Decade of Ocean Science for Sustainable Development.